seatable/seatable-admin-docs/docs/installation-rework/components/onlyoffice.md

 ## Installation

-#### 1. Change the .env file
+#### Change the .env file

-To install the Python Pipeline, include python-pipeline.yml in the COMPOSE_FILE variable within your .env file.
-This instructs Docker to download the required images for the Python Pipeline.
+To install OnlyOffice, include `onlyoffice.yml` in the `COMPOSE_FILE` variable within your `.env` file.
+This instructs Docker to download the required images for OnlyOffice.

 Simply copy and paste (:material-content-copy:) the following code into your command line: